isabellaWang0108/Multi-authorship-UX-testing-autoFill/README.md

 # Tasks

 ### Task 1:
 Adding two more creators to the page
 ### Task 2:
-Go ahead and allocate the royalty credits so that cryptogod receives 20% of the credit, cupcake receives 20% of the credit, and cryptopur receives 60% of the credit.
+Allocating the royalty credits so that cryptogod receives 20% of the credit, cupcake receives 20% of the credit, and cryptopur receives 60% of the credit.
+### Task 3:
+Adding one more collaborator, so there is a total of four creators.
+### Task 4:
+Allocating the credits so that cryptogod receives 10% of the credits, cupcake receives 15% of the credits, cryptopur receives 15% of the credits, and bluecrab receives 60% of the credits.
+### Task 5:
+Delete a collaborator
+### Task 6:
+spliting the credits evenly between the three collaborators.